thubZ09/Security.dev/README.md

 Azure | [Azure Cloud Detection Lab(Blog)](https://cyberwoxacademy.com/azure-cloud-detection-lab-project/), [Azure Cloud Detection Lab(Videos)](https://youtube.com/playlist?list=PLBNtagSCmDWw27ccfeWeiaMcpNIxpGHy4)| A hands-on project showing how to detect threats in an azure environment using Azure Sentinal. |
 Azure | [SIEM Tutorial for Beginners Azure Sentinel Tutorial MAP with LIVE CYBER ATTACKS!](https://youtu.be/RoZeVbbZ0o0)| A hands-on project showing how to set up a honey pot and analyzing malicious traffic using Azure Sentinel. |

-## Things you should be familiar with at the end of this phase
+## Things you should be familiar with :

 - An understanding of core IAM concepts (Users, Roles, Policies, Groups, Service Accounts/Principals, etc.)
 - An understanding of how authentication works in the cloud.